ryanabrego/MkDocs/docs/index.md

 Welcome to my technical writing portfolio.
-This site showcases my writing style, tools knowledge, and management experience, as well as my approach to creating clear, user-focused content using a modern docs-as-code workflow.
-Each section highlights how documentation integrates into agile product development, DevOps practices, and user experience design.
+This site showcases my writing style, tools knowledge, and management experience, as well as my approach to creating clear, user-focused content using a modern tools that meet the needs of the end user.
+Each section highlights how agile project methodologies, DevOps practices, and user experience design integrate into the documentation workflow.

 Whether you're interested in DITA content management systems, API reference material, Python-powered automation, or scalable content strategies, this site provides examples of real-world techniques, tooling, and workflows used to deliver high-quality documentation for software products.